outovhush/revops-portfolio/spreadsheet_report_refactor/README.md

 Full version of the Story is best viewed in Tableau Public with the interactive controls; featuring here the selected snapshots for demo purposes.

 ### Launch Pipeline Overview
 Showing basic numbers for all Accounts that have been signed up -  by the Launch status.
+Av penetration for the partners not yet launched should be zero, suggesting some sample data noise.
 <img src="https://github.com/outovhush/revops-portfolio/blob/main/spreadsheet_report_refactor/pipeline_summary.png">

-### Pipeline breakdown - by Partner location, by the Launch event
+### Pipeline breakdown - by Partner location, by the Launch status

 Green/Grey - Accounts Launched vs. All Signed-Up (yet to launch).
 Showing all CS Reps.